diodechain/website/_posts/2023-11-30-Securely-Share-Remote-Drives.md

 ### How it works

-The technology usually used to create a Windows network drive is called "SMB" - the [Server Message Block] protocol(https://www.techtarget.com/searchnetworking/definition/Server-Message-Block-Protocol).
-We can use Diode to create a secure pipe for SMB that can tunnel into any device in the world, therebye create a protected P2P network drive.
+The technology usually used to create a Windows network drive is called "SMB" - the [Server Message Block](https://www.techtarget.com/searchnetworking/definition/Server-Message-Block-Protoco) protocol.
+We can use Diode to create a secure pipe for SMB that can tunnel into any device in the world, thereby creating a protected P2P network drive.

 This approach allows you to "Map Network Drive" on Windows to access the remote files as if they were on a hard-drive on the local computer.
 The remote files can be on a Linux "Samba" share or on another Windows system.